FHA mortgage loan limits go up in 2018

 The Department Housing and Urban Development (HUD) recently announced that FHA loan limits will increase in many parts of the country.
 This is big news for borrowers who want to pursue an FHA mortgage loan.

 FHA loans are popular because they allow lower FICO scores and down payments.
 The down payment can be as low as 3.5 percent, in fact.
 Plus, their underwriting guidelines are more flexible, making it easier to qualify.
 Loan limits going up is welcome news.
-It means you’ll be able to borrow more if needed.Click to see your FHA loan eligibility (Jan 18th, 2018)
+It means you’ll be able to borrow more if needed.Verify your new rate (Jul 5th, 2020)

 Here’s the fine print